Browse

 Subject: Environment

-Keywords: bibliometric analysis, business model, business models for sustainability, COVID-19, mapping science, Renewable and Sustainable Energy, sustainable business model, sustainable development
+Keywords: bibliometric analysis, business model, business models for sustainability, COVID-19, mapping science, Sustainability, sustainable business model, sustainable development

 Sustainable business models have become a phenomenon of global interest.
 Since the beginning of the 21st century, companies have sought to shift from traditional business models towards sustainable ones in order to leverage their sustainable performance and increase their competitive advantage.
 The aim of this paper is to provide an extensive overview of the academic research on sustainable business models with the focus on inquiry of main trends related to business and economics studies and identification of future research directions.
 This paper reviews existing literature on sustainable business models in order to map this research stream and identify the most substantial contributors to the advances of research in this field.
 It contributes to the existing body of knowledge on sustainable business models by: (1) describing the most influential and high-impact researchers/authors, journals, and papers; (2) highlighting main and most important research trends related to sustainable b... [more]